-Breast implants have been linked to 9 deaths and over 457 reports of a cancer called Anaplastic Large-Cell Lymphoma (ALCL).
+Breast implants have been linked to 33 deaths and 573 reports of a cancer called Anaplastic Large-Cell Lymphoma (ALCL).
 It is a rare but aggressive form of non-Hodgkin’s lymphoma.

 Do Breast Implants Cause Cancer?

 Breast implants are associated with non-Hodgkin’s lymphoma, a blood cancer of the immune system.
 The risk is highest for women who have silicone breast implants with a textured surface.

 Breast implants consist of an outer shell made of silicone rubber that is filled with saline (salt-water) or silicone gel.
 Smooth breast implants have an outer shell that is shiny and slippery.
 Textured breast implants have an outer silicone rubber shell with a surface like soft sandpaper.